fwupd/fwupd/plugins/mtd/README.md

 * `MTD\VENDOR_foo&NAME_baz`
 * `MTD\VENDOR_foo&PRODUCT_bar&NAME_baz`

+If the `FirmwareGType` quirk is set for the device then the firmware is read back from the device at daemon startup and parsed for the version number.
+In the event the firmware has multiple child images then the device GUIDs are used as firmware IDs.

 ## Update Behavior

 The MTD device is erased in chunks, written and then read back to verify.